zwettemaan/TightenerDocs/Tightener_RegressionCoverage_CoordinatorGatewayPipes_Inventory.md

 - `localPingReflector.tql` and `remotePingReflector.tql` extend the same idea from the released sample area.
 - These scripts are good smoke assets for future remote-node work because they already separate target selection from the calling coordinator.

+### 6. Embedded InDesign / ExtendScript communication coverage

+- `InDesignTightener/TestScripts/runEmbeddedCommunicationRegression.tql` now provides one checked-in wrapper for:
+  - in-app coordinator -> self
+  - in-app coordinator -> main
+  - in-app coordinator -> reflector
+- It reuses the existing `pingMain.tql` and `pingReflector.tql` scripts and adds `pingSelf.tql` for the self-route.
+- `TightenerDocs/CurrentRelease/Plug-Ins/TightenerESDLL/testCommunication.jsx` provides the same-machine ExtendScript DLL counterpart for `self`, `main`, and `reflector`.
+- ExtendScript gateway-forwarding remains unsupported; that limitation is now documented and surfaced explicitly by the host loop instead of being hidden.

 ## Pipe-Specific Hooks Present but Not Covered Directly

 The codebase already exposes several pipe-specific behaviors that currently lack dedicated regression coverage: